Eyes of the Totem (1927)

 This silent film was produced by Harvey C. Weaver, who started a production company in Tacoma in 1924 called H.C.
 Weaver Studios.
 One of Weaver's investors was Chester Thorne (the founder of Thornewood Castle).

 Weaver Studios produced three films in Tacoma.
 The films were presumed lost for many years until a Tacoma historian discovered The Eyes of the Totem in the archives of the Modern Museum of Art in New York.
-After restoring the film and creating a new soundtrack, the film was screened to the public for the first time since the 1920's.
+In 2015, after restoring the film and creating a new soundtrack, the film was screened to the public for the first time since the 1920's.

 The event made the news in Tacoma in this May 2015 The News Tribune article: